Peter Dutton: Minister for Immigration (2014–17)

-Illiterate refugee comments

-Before the 2016 election Dutton said of refugees "many ... won't be numerate or literate in their own language let alone English", and "These people would be taking Australian jobs".
-Turnbull defended Dutton by stating he is an "outstanding Immigration Minister".
-Against a statewide swing against the government of 2.9 points, Dutton's margin fell from 6.7 to 1.6 points, leaving him with a margin of fewer than 3,000 votes against Labor candidate Linda Lavarch.

 Sarah Hanson-Young spying incident

 On 5 June 2015, Dutton denied claims made by Greens Senator Sarah Hanson-Young that she was spied on during a visit to Nauru.
-At the same time he called into question her credibility saying "I have evidence that Senator Hanson-Young over-states every issue.
+He called into question Hanson-Young's credibility, saying "I have evidence that Senator Hanson-Young over-states every issue.
 She gets her facts wrong most of the time.
 And I just think you need to look at it in the light of experience with Senator Hanson-Young.
 If she's got evidence, produce it."
-He also claimed that "What Sarah Hanson-Young is about is publicity.
+He also said that "What Sarah Hanson-Young is about is publicity.
 She loves the camera and she loves to see her own name in the paper.
 That's the start and finish of Sarah Hanson-Young."
 Hanson-Young responded that "Peter Dutton can attack and insult me as much as he likes, but nothing will change the fact that my work has revealed systemic child abuse and the rape of young women on Nauru under his watch."
 The spying claims were later confirmed by the Immigration Department and Wilson Security who carried out the spying operation.

 Au pair cases

 In June 2015, an au pair who was detained at Brisbane Airport made a phone call and had her tourist visa reinstated.
 In November, in a second case, Dutton granted a visa to another au pair, despite his department warning him that she was at risk of breaching her work conditions on her tourist visa.
 Dutton indicated that he knew neither tourist.
 In August 2018, Roman Quaedvlieg indicated that he had personal knowledge of one of the cases, and was seeking to correct Hansard if it did not match his knowledge.
-A third au pair was granted a visa due to lobbying by AFL chief Gillon McLachlan, she was due to stay with his relative Callum Maclachlan.
+A third au pair was granted a visa due to lobbying by AFL chief Gillon McLachlan; she was due to stay with his relative Callum Maclachlan.
 Dutton's department again warned him there were indications that she was intending to work for Callum's family.
 A Senate inquiry into two of the cases published a report on 11 September 2018.
 It recommended "that the Senate consider censuring the Minister for Home Affairs (the Hon Peter Dutton MP) ... for failing to observe fairness in making official decisions as required by the Statement of Ministerial Standards."